Alduino/bootimg-extractor/README.md

 This tool downloads and extracts the latest boot.img for your device's firmware.
 By default, it searches the MicroG Lineage assets, although you can use a different server so long as its file listing is compatible with Caddy's.

-It can also run the scripts required for Magisk installation after an update.
+It can also run the scripts required for Magisk installation after an update (this has only been tested with a PL2 so your mileage may vary).

 Usage: